Oihana PHP

 $isReadable : bool = true

-Whether to assert that the directory is readable.
+Whether to assert that the file is readable.
 Default: true.

 $isWritable : bool = false

-Whether to assert that the directory is writable.
+Whether to assert that the file is writable.
 Default: false.

 Tags